dustinpfister/blog_posts/_posts/js-operator-precedence.md

 The reason why is because parentheses have the highest precedence value of all when it comes to the order of how operations are preformed with javaScript expressions.
 So this will help to bump up the precedence value of the addition operation above that of the multiplication.

 So there is the question of what operators are preformed first ([operator precedence aka order of operations](https://en.wikipedia.org/wiki/Order_of_operations)), and then also the direction in which they are preformed as well ( [associativity](https://en.wikipedia.org/wiki/Operator_associativity) ).
-To know if grouping with parentheses is really needed or not it is just a matter of know what comes first and to know that you just need to review what the precedence values are for each operator that is used an expression.
+To know if grouping with parentheses is really needed or not it is just a matter of know what comes first and to know that you just need to review what the precedence values are for each operator that is to be used an expression.

 ## 2 - Associativity of operators

 So Associativity is the direction in which operations are preformed such as left to right, or right to left.
 Operators like addition, subtraction and so forth have left to right associativity.
 However other operators such as the assignment, and logical not operator have right to left Associativity.

+So subtraction is a good example of an operator where associativity matters because taking 2 from 5 is not the something as taking 5 from 2.

 ```js
 var a = 5 - 2;